Andrey Ivanayev: Military career

 From 2013 to 2014, he was the head of the 392nd District Training Centre of the Pacific of the Eastern Military District.

-In 2015, he was the deputy commander, then promoted in 2017, as the chief of staff – first deputy commander of the 36th Combined Arms Army of the Eastern Military District.
-At the same time of that same year, he was the commander of the Euphrates group in Syria.
+In 2015, he was the deputy commander, then promoted in 2017, as the chief of staff and first deputy commander of the 36th Guards Combined Arms Army of the Eastern Military District.
+Around that time he took part in the Syrian civil war, participating in the Battle of Aleppo and the lifting of the siege of Deir ez-Zor.

 By decree of the president of Russia in May 2018, Ivanyev had been appointed commander of the 20th Guards Combined Arms Army of the Western Military District.
 On 15 May, in Voronezh, the chief of staff of the Western Military District, Lieutenant General Viktor Astapov, presented Major General Ivanayev with a personal standard and introduced him to the personnel of the formation.

-On 11 June 2019, by decree of the president of the Russia 11 June 2019, he was promoted to lieutenant general.
+On 11 June 2019, by decree of the president of the Russia, he was promoted to lieutenant general.
+During the Russo-Ukrainian war the 20th army under his command fought against the 2022 Kharkiv counteroffensive, preventing the Armed Forces of Ukraine from advancing in its area.